Abel Argañaraz

-Pablo Abel Argañaraz Paradi (born 21 July 1998) is an Argentine professional footballer who plays as a centre-forward for San Martín de Tucumán, on loan from Central Córdoba SdE.
+Pablo Abel Argañaraz Paradi (born 21 July 1998) is an Argentine professional footballer who plays as a forward for Serie D club Paganese.

 Club career

 Argañaraz started out at Argentinos del Norte at the age of six, remaining until the age of thirteen when he joined San Martín of San Miguel de Tucumán.
 In 2013, Argañaraz signed for Lanús.
 He finished as top scorer in his second year in their academy.
 In January 2019, Argañaraz was loaned to Torneo Federal A with Juventud Antoniana.
 He made his senior debut in a 2–0 defeat to San Martín de Formosa on 3 February.
 Three further appearances followed, which preceded the centre-forward scoring three goals in three matches against Crucero del Norte, Altos Hornos Zapla and Gimnasia y Tiro.

 After nine matches for Juventud Antoniana, Argañaraz returned to Lanús in June 2019 but soon departed on permanent terms to newly promoted Primera División team Central Córdoba.
 His first appearance didn't arrive until March 2020, when he played the final thirteen minutes of a Copa de la Superliga group stage loss at home to Newell's Old Boys; having replaced Cristian Chávez.
 On 7 June 2022, Argañaraz joined San Martín de Tucumán on loan for the rest of the year.